How To Create a Talent Management Strategy

 Here are a few examples of talent management technology:

-• Applicant tracking system
+• Applicant tracking systems

-• Payroll and benefits platform
+• Payroll and benefits platforms

 • Engagement survey software